Erodri6z/Sale-Counter-Front-End/README.md

 ## Features

- - **Sales Logging :** Easily record and track sales and commisionable transactions!
+ - **Sales Logging :** Easily record and track sales and commissionable transactions!
- - **Graphic Representation:** Access visual graphs that provide a clear and accurate representation of sales performance in each category.
+ - **Graphic Representation:** Access visual graphs that provide a clear and accurate representation of sales performance in each category!
- - **User-Friendly Interface:** The app prioritizes a clean and intuitive user interface, ensuring ease of use for mobile representatives on the go.
+ - **User-Friendly Interface:** The app prioritizes a clean and intuitive user interface, ensuring ease of use for mobile representatives on the go!

 ## Deployment